dannyfa/Inflationary_Flows/README.md

 --res_root=toy_net_outputs-tmp/circles_PRP_toy_net_outputs_residuals.npz --data_name=circles \
 --n_time_pts=701 --data_dim=2 --dims_to_keep=2 --n_samples=10000
 ```
-First command extracts network outputs and residuals for a given number of time pts and step size (same as used in ODE integration/discretization schedule).
+First command extracts network outputs and residuals for a given number of time pts and step size (same as used in pfODE discretization schedule).
 Once again, options for `--network`, `--data_dim`, and `--dims_to_keep` need to match for a given schedule (e.g., PRP trained net for 2D circles, needs `data_dim==2` and `dims_to_keep==2`).

 Same toy dataset options are supported here (see above) - toy data to use should be specified using `--data_name` option.
 This needs to match data network was trained on.